 Peter Arzt-Grabner.
 The Interpretation of ΙΟΥΝΙΑΝ in Rom 16.7 (Paulus Handbuch Series)

-Rena Pederson Paul Praises a Woman Apostle (full-length journal article from CBE)
+Rena Pederson Paul Praises a Woman Apostle (article from CBE)

 Scot McKnight.
 Shifting Footings

 Suzanne McCarthy Series: Translation & linguistics issues related to Junia (18 articles)